Zuehlke/software-engineering-corner/src/articles/react-context-nextjs-locale-switcher/index.md

 The `LocalizedSlugsProvider` creates a simple React Context that stores all localized slugs, grouped by locale.
 It exposes setter functions so the client can update this data later.
-The layout initialises the provider with whatever slug information is available during the server render.
+The layout initializes the provider with whatever slug information is available during the server render.

 The `LocalizedSlugsHydrator` is a minimal client component that runs inside each page.
 After the page fetches localized slugs from the CMS, the hydrator injects those slugs into the React Context.